Skip To Main Content

 Current Hall of Fame

-DaVault was inducted as part of the 2024 honorees for the Durant Athletic Hall of Fame on Friday, October 25, 2024.
+White was inducted into the Durant Athletic Hall of Fame during ceremonies on Friday, October 10, 2025.

-Martin was inducted into the Durant Athletic Hall of Fame during ceremonies on Friday, October 25, 2024.
+White was inducted into the Durant Athletic Hall of Fame during ceremonies on Friday, October 10, 2025.

 Search by Year of Induction